mahbubiftekhar/RoboTour/README.md

 <br>

-### Installing The App
-To install the app on an Android device, installation from [Unknown Sources](https://www.androidcentral.com/unknown-sources) must be enabled.
+### [Installing The App](https://github.com/mahbubiftekhar/RoboTour/blob/master/DOCUMENTS/Submissions/UserGuide.pdf)To install the app on an Android device, installation from [Unknown Sources](https://www.androidcentral.com/unknown-sources) must be enabled.
 This feature is turned off by default on stock Android, and can be turned on by following these steps:

 Device Settings ​-> ​Advanced Settings ​-> ​Security ​->​ Enable Unknown Sources To download the app visit the following link from your phone: